Afghanistan travel guide

 The travel advice summary below is provided by the Foreign and Commonwealth Office in the UK.
 'We' refers to the Foreign and Commonwealth Office.
 For their full travel advice, visit www.gov.uk/foreign-travel-advice.

-The FCO advise against all travel to the following specific districts of Afghanistan:
+The FCO advise against all travel to all other areas of Kabul and the rest of Afghanistan.

-Consular support is not available in parts of Afghanistan where we advise against all travel and severely limited where we advise against all but essential travel.
+Consular support is not available in parts of Afghanistan where the FCO advise against all travel and severely limited where the FCO advise against all but essential travel.
 The level of consular assistance the British Embassy can provide to travellers in Afghanistan is extremely limited.
 There are limits to the assistance the FCO can provide in a crisis, depending on the security and transport situation.
 You should not assume that the FCO will be able to provide assistance to leave the country in the event of serious unrest.

 The British Embassy is not able to accept registrations from British nationals travelling in Afghanistan or monitor their safety when they are in country.
 Staff from the British Embassy may be unable to travel to certain parts of the country due to the security situation; this may severely limit the consular assistance that can be offered.
 Travel by road throughout the country, but particularly outside the capital Kabul, is extremely dangerous.
 Seek professional security advice for all travel and consider using armoured vehicles.